-While it’s up to the bride to introduce the members of her bridal party to one another, it will sure lower her stress levels to know that her maid of honor is making an extra effort to ease the process.
+While it’s up to the bride to introduce the members of her bridal party to one another, it will surely lower her stress levels to know that her maid of honor is making an extra effort to ease the process.
 Whether you already know every one of your fellow bridesmaids or have only met a few, it’s critical that you all get acquainted prior to the big day.

 1. Start a Group Bridesmaid Text

 This is also a great way to introduce yourself to the group and open all lines of communication.
 As maid of honor, you want to ensure that you are always available to discuss ideas and establish that you are the go-to girl for any issues.
 Most importantly, this bridesmaids-only chat will take the pressure off the bride to answer all wedding-related questions, allowing her more time to plan for her big day.

 2. Bridesmaid Dress Shopping

 While there is always a chance for some initial awkwardness, the excitement of wedding planning will surely smooth any stiffness away.
-As maid of honor, this is a chance for you observe how the girls interact with one another, keeping an eye out for a possible problem child or drama queen.
+As maid of honor, this is a chance for you to observe how the girls interact with one another, keeping an eye out for a possible problem child or drama queen.
 Getting a good read on each member of the bridal party will mitigate the need to involve the bride in any issues that may arise.

 3. Girls Night Out